marciof/Eon/specification/specification.md

 ## `defer` ##

-Creates a snapshot of the current control flow (also known as a continuation), or of an expression thereby preventing it from being evaluated.
-The latter form is the named counterpart of the *Defer* grammar.
+Creates a snapshot of an expression thereby preventing it from being evaluated.

-If more than two arguments are passed or the continuation isn't passed one argument, it returns the result of `(debug 'parameter-mismatch)`.
+If less than one or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 If the `escape` argument isn't a symbol, it returns the result of `(debug 'type-mismatch)`.

 ```
-(defer): Function
 (defer expression)
 (defer expression escape:Symbol)
 ```